vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions.md

 ### What do they represent?
 Confusingly just as a `Vector3` can represent a position or a direction, a quaternion can represent either an **orientation** or a **rotation**.
 An orientation is a rotational placement, similar to position. `transform.rotation` is the global orientation of a transform.
-A rotation is a manipulation of another orientation or rotation, similar to a direction of movement.
+A rotation is a manipulation of another orientation or rotation, similar to a movement vector.

-Sadly, just to confuse everyone **rotation** is a general term and can be used to describe an orientation.
+Sadly, just to confuse everyone rotation is a general term and is used to describe both orientation and rotation.

 ### The API
 #### Rotation Construction